 The default setting when Calc opens is for the Standard and Formatting toolbars to be docked at the top of the workspace (Figure 98).

 Calc toolbars can be either docked and fixed in place, or floating, allowing you to move a toolbar into a more convenient position on your workspace.
-Docked toolbars can be undocked and moved to different docked position on the workspace, or undocked to become a floating toolbar.
+Docked toolbars can be undocked and either moved to different docked position on the workspace, or left as a floating toolbar.
 Toolbars that are floating when opened can be docked into a fixed position on your workspace.

 The default set of icons (sometimes called buttons) on toolbars provide a wide range of common commands and functions.
 You can also remove or add icons to toolbars, see Chapter 14 Customizing LibreOffice for more information.